ravi-ivar-7/CPP-Server/src/files/readme.md

-# File Download Server
+# Downlaod - Upload File

-Download the specified file from the server.
+- Download the specified file from the server.
+- Upload file to server.

 ## Features

-- HTTP server using Boost.Beast and Boost.Asio
-- Handles GET requests to download files
 - Supports various MIME types
 - Reads files from the server's filesystem and sends them to the client

+- Handles HTTP POST requests with file uploads.
+- Extracts filenames from the `Content-Disposition` header.
+- Saves uploaded files to the `assets/downloads` directory.

 ## Dependencies